Id245/easy-unpacker/README.md

 ./easy-unpacker -p mypassword ./encrypted.zip ./extracted
 ```

-Note: Password protection is currently supported for ZIP archives only.
+Note: Password protection is currently supported for ZIP and 7z archives only.

 ### Fallback Mechanism